 In general terms, a project manager is responsible for planning, organizing and directing the completion of a specific project while ensuring the project is completed on time, within budget and within scope.
 In the context of grant-funded research at the University, the project manager will support the Principal Investigator (PI) in their research efforts by administering the many logistical aspects of the award to assist with timeline or budget amendments, adherence to deadlines, progress reports, etc.

 What can a project manager do for you?

-- Progress reporting to sponsor
+- Annual reporting to the sponsor

 A project manager is not: